jamus2013/pyx-SAR/utm-service/README.md

 1. Clone repo
 2. Install Python and dependencies (will eventually be packaged)
 3. Set up QGC
-    - Verify autoconnect to SiK radio is disabled
+    - Verify autoconnect to SiK radio is DISABLED
+    - Punch in IP address and port according to telem_router variables
 4. Plug in SiK telemetry radio (USB)
 5. Power up aircraft; verify GPS fix
 6. Run telem-router in dedicated terminal
 7. Verify connection on QGC (over modem)
-8. Run gps-relay.py
+8. Run gps_relay.py
 9. Enter your device's ID name for CalTopo
 10. Enter your CalTopo URL Key (from admin)
 11. Verify location is being broadcast